awangdev/leet-code/review/Geometry.md

 ---

-**1. [Max Points on a Line.java](https://github.com/awangdev/LintCode/blob/master/Java/Max%20Points%20on%20a%20Line.java)**      Level: Hard      Tags: [Array, Geometry, Hash Table, Math]
+**1. [149.
+Max Points on a Line.java](https://github.com/awangdev/LintCode/blob/master/Java/149.%20Max%20Points%20on%20a%20Line.java)**      Level: Hard      Tags: [Array, Geometry, Hash Table, Math]

 给list of (x,y) coordinates.
 Determine  # of points on the same line